TylusDawkins/u2_hw_express_fruits/README.md

 ___
 #### `/greet/:name`
-- `GET` `/greet/:name` should return a greeting with the supplied name, e.g., 'Why hello there, <name>!'
+`GET` `/greet/:name` should return a greeting with the supplied name, e.g., `'Why hello there, <name>!'`

-- Recall you can access the url parameters with `req.params`
+Recall you can access the URL parameters with `req.params`

 #### `/five`
-- `GET` `/five` should return an array of the numbers from 1-5
+`GET` `/five` should return an array of the numbers from 1-5

+Remember that you can create variables above your response

 #### `evens`
-- `GET` `/evens/:n` should return an array of even numbers from 2 up to and including `n`.
-So when you call this route, `n` in the url should be a number.
+`GET` `/evens/:n` should return an array of even numbers from 2 up to and including `n`.
+So when you call this route, `n` in the URL should be a number.

-- Also, you may need to use `parseInt` to cast the supplied `n` parameter to a number
+Also, you may need to use `parseInt()` to cast the supplied `n` parameter to a number when adding it to your array

 #### `/namelength/:name`
-- `GET` `/namelength/:name` should return the length of the supplied name
+`GET` `/namelength/:name` should return the length of the supplied name in the URL params

 ___
 ### Fruit Routes